Breaking Up is Hard to Do, Unless Everyone Else is Doing it Too: Social Network Effects on Divorce in a Longitudinal Sample

 Harvard Medical School - Department of Health Care Policy

 October 18, 2009

-Divorce is the dissolution of a social tie, but it is also possible that attitudes about divorce flow across social ties.
-To explore how social networks influence divorce and vice versa, we utilize a longitudinal data set from the long-running Framingham Heart Study.
-We find that divorce can spread between friends, siblings, and coworkers, and there are clusters of divorcees that extend two degrees of separation in the network.
-We also find that popular people are less likely to get divorced, divorcees have denser social networks, and they are much more likely to remarry other divorcees.
-Interestingly, we do not find that the presence of children influences the likelihood of divorce, but we do find that each child reduces the susceptibility to being influenced by peers who get divorced.
-Overall, the results suggest that attending to the health of one’s friends’ marriages serves to support and enhance the durability of one’s own relationship, and that, from a policy perspective, divorce should be understood as a collective phenomenon that extends far beyond those directly affected.
+Divorce represents the dissolution of a social tie, but it is also possible that attitudes about divorce flow across social ties.
+To explore how social networks influence divorce and vice versa, we exploit a longitudinal data set from the long-running Framingham Heart Study.
+The results suggest that divorce can spread between friends.
+Clusters of divorces extend to two degrees of separation in the network.
+Popular people are less likely to get divorced, divorcees have denser social networks, and they are much more likely to remarry other divorcees.
+Interestingly, the presence of children does not influence the likelihood of divorce, but each child reduces the susceptibility to being influenced by peers who get divorced.
+Overall, the results suggest that attending to the health of one’s friends’ marriages may serve to support and enhance the durability of one’s own relationship, and that, from a policy perspective, divorce should be understood as a collective phenomenon that extends beyond those directly affected.

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.